Justin McElroy: Other programs

 Beginning in 2015, Justin and his brother Griffin began hosting a gaming comedy show for Polygon called Monster Factory.
 The series—in which the two use character creation tools from popular video and computer games to create hideous characters—was praised by The Mary Sue as one of the "funniest series on YouTube".
 The series briefly went on hiatus after the pair left Polygon, but resumed output in December 2018.

 Justin appeared with his brothers on the July 24, 2017, episode of @midnight, during which host Chris Hardwick publicly acknowledged that @midnight was ending.

 Justin has appeared twice as a guest on The George Lucas Talk Show, once during the May the 4th, 2020 fundraiser The George Lucas Talk Show All Day Star Wars Movie Watch Along', and later on the December 22, 2020, episode The George Lucas Holiday Special.

 Voice acting

 McElroy has appeared as a voice actor in several animated TV shows.
 In 2017, he appeared as Billiam Milliam in the Cartoon Network animated comedy series OK K.O.!
 Let's Be Heroes.
-In 2018, he appeared in the Cartoon Hangover-produced animated mini-series Slug Riot.
+In 2018, he appeared in the Cartoon Hangover-produced animated mini-series Slug Riot and reprised the role of Billiam Milliam in the video game OK K.O.!
+Let's Play Heroes.
 He also provided voice commentary for the 2017 video game 100ft Robot Golf, along with Griffin and Travis.

 In September 2018, following a successful podcasting campaign, Justin and his brothers confirmed that they would be voicing the character Skyscraper in the film Trolls World Tour, with Justin also voicing Techno Drop Button and Tumbleweed.
 He also lends a voice to the School of Visual Arts thesis film, "MIDAS".